LouisAndreN/pi5-nvme-iot-ml-partitionning/README.md

 **Automated full-stack Smart Home installer for Raspberry Pi (NVMe boot)**

 This project provides a ready-to-use, automated deployment of a complete smart home system on a Raspberry Pi 5 with NVMe.
-It sets up all essential services so you can have your smart home operational.
+It sets up all essential services so you can have an operational smart home.
 It includes a local storage server Nextcloud and a local proxy Squid for automated and securized updates of services.

 ---